-Job 14 read and compare multiple versions
+Job 14 search, read, and compare multiple versions of the Bible

 [1] “Man, who is born of a woman,